rage/cyber-security-base-19/data/module-2/part-3/security.md

 vulnerabilities, e.g. `CVE-2014-1904`, you can find their many of their descriptions using the Common Vulnerabilities and Exposures database at [https://cve.mitre.org/index.html](https://cve.mitre.org/index.html).

+If you have problems running the check, check that the plugin version is compatible with your maven.
+The easiest way to handle this is to download the latest maven and set the plugin version to 5.2.4.

 Once you have identified the vulnerabilities, answer the questionnaire that follows this assignment -- the assignment template has no tests and can be